Why Did Indira Gandhi Have Gayatri Devi Jailed During Emergency?

 We take a look at Gayatri Devi’s time in prison, and her relationship with Indira Gandhi.

-(This story was first published on 23 May 2018 and has been reposted from The Quint’s archives to mark Gayatri Devi’s death anniversary.)
+(This story was first published on 23 May 2018 and has been reposted from The Quint’s archives to mark Gayatri Devi’s birth anniversary on 23 May 2022.)

 The third Maharani of Jaipur, Gayatri Devi, was sent to Tihar Jail in July 1975, where she spent nearly six months during the Emergency imposed under the direction of Prime Minister Indira Gandhi.